pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Recorders
 =========

-A recorder adapts a database management system for the purpose of recording stored events.
+A recorder object adapts a database management system for the purpose of recording stored events.
 This library defines three kinds of recorder.

 An **aggregate recorder** simply stores domain events in aggregate sequences,